WilkoV/Fusion360_ExportIt/README.md

 ## What's New

-TODO Add whats new information
 Version | Date | Description
 ---------|----------|---------
 0.1.0 | 09.07.2020 | Initial version that includes a defaults editor and stl exports that supports different structures and refinements
-0.2.0 | XX.XX.2020 | TODO Add date and description
+0.2.0 | 15.07.2020 | Main enhancement is the addition of STEP exports.
+Additionally basic configuration validation is added.

 ## Known Issus